suixinsuo/olympus-protocol/docs/OlympusBasicFund.md

 ### Introduction

 An investment fund is a supply of capital belonging to numerous investors used to collectively purchase securities while each investor retains ownership and control of his own shares.
-Olympus Basic Fund contains basic interfaces that a fund needs.
+The Olympus Basic Fund contains basic interfaces that a fund needs.

 ### Constructor